 On December 27, 2016, pursuant to the Case Management Order, Lehman Holdings filed a Second Amended Complaint against SecurityNational Mortgage, which eliminates the declaratory judgment claim but retains a similar claim for damages as in the Complaint.
-The case is presently in a motion period.
 Many of the defendants, including SecurityNational Mortgage, filed a joint motion in the case asserting that the Bankruptcy Court does not have subject matter jurisdiction concerning the matter and that venue is improper.
 Lehman Holdings' response memorandum was filed on May 31, 2017 and a reply memorandum of the defendants filing the motion was filed on July 14, 2017.
 A hearing on the motion was held on June 12, 2018.
-The Court took the motion under advisement and has not yet ruled on it.
-No Answer to the Second Amended Complaint is required to be filed by SecurityNational Mortgage pending further order of the Court.
-SecurityNational Mortgage denies that it has any liability to Lehman Holdings and intends to vigorously protect and defend its position.